Snak3Doc/tutorial-2/src/pages/posts/post-2.md

 image:
     url: "https://docs.astro.build/assets/arc.webp"
     alt: "The Astro logo on a dark background with a purple gradient arc."
-tags: ["astro", "blogging", "learning astro"]
+tags: ["astro", "blogging", "learning astro", "food"]
 ---

+## A Subtitle

 I like tacos